Dark charge versus electric charge: Fermion mass

-Since the vev of $\eta$ vanishes due to dark parity conservation, the dark fermion $n$ does not mix with right-handed neutrinos $\nu_R$ although they couple via $y_a\bar{n}_L\eta \nu_{aR}$.
-The field $n$ is a physical field by itself, with arbitrary mass $m_n$.
+Since the vev of the odd scalar $\eta$ vanishes due to the dark parity conservation, the dark fermion $\xi$ does not mix with right-handed neutrinos $\nu_{aR}$ although they couple via $y_a\bar{\xi}_L\eta \nu_{aR}$.
+The field $\xi$ is a physical field by itself, with an arbitrary mass $m_\xi$.